underc0delabs/Autoc0de-Web-Playwrigth/README.md

 * JDK

 1. Install Maven 3.9.3
-2. Install Java and JDK (Greater 20.0.1 or latest)
+2. Install Java and JDK (15.0.2 recomendated)
 3. Expose Maven and Java in environment variables (M2_HOME and JAVA_HOME)
 4. Inside the root path of the newly cloned project, open the console and execute the following maven command: ```mvn install -DskipTests```.
 This will download all the necessary dependencies found in the ```pom.xml``` file